 A: Do it.
 It was the best thing that I've ever done.
 I know that since I finished my ADM program that I'd always wanted to go back and get an upper level degree.
 It is the best thing that you could do for yourself.
 It's the best thing I have done.
 And don't stop at your BSN.
 Continue on with your MSN…and further if you want!
 I'm starting my MSN in January.

 Courses are presented in eight-week terms.
 Instructors will provide specific details regarding requirements for study time and coursework.
-Undergraduate Students in the RN to BSN program are required to login into the classroom at least once in the first week.

 Students must have access to a personal computer and the internet.
 View full system requirements here.